andresgr96/MinionsLLM/README.md

     pip install -e .
     ```

 ## Introduction

 ![MinionsLLM Framework Flow](examples/framework_flow.png)

-MinionsLLM provides
-standardized interfaces for defining environments, agents, and behavioral
-primitives, and introduces a novel formal grammar based methodology for syntetic dataset generation to fine-tune LLMs for improved syntactic
-validity and task performance.
+MinionsLLM provides standardized interfaces for defining environments, agents, and behavioral primitives, and introduces a novel formal grammar based methodology for syntetic dataset generation to fine-tune LLMs for improved syntactic validity and task performance.
+Main packages:

+– **LLM Interface**: This Package provides functionality to prompt LLMs locally using different backend options in order to get behavior trees.

+– **Agent Control**: Provides functionality for the control of agents in a simulated environment through behavior trees.

+– **Tree Parser**: Acting as middleware between the Interface and Control packages, it provides functionality to parse trees into executable commands for the agents.

+– **Dataset Grammar**: Provides functionality to generate custom datasets through different methods.

 ## Usage